Home / Baking Basics / How to Calibrate an Oven for Better Baking Results

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-Part of my Baking Basics series: Every oven is different – learn how to get an accurate reading of its temperature using a basic oven thermometer (aff link) and a digital thermometer, find its hot and cold spots, and how to calibrate your oven for more consistent results!
+Part of my Baking Basics series: Every oven is different – learn how to get an accurate reading of its temperature using a basic oven thermometer and a digital thermometer, find its hot and cold spots, and how to calibrate your oven for more consistent results!

 An oven thermometer placed on the center rack in the middle of an oven